 Peer review is the process we use to assess the quality of a manuscript to see if it suitable for publication.
 Independent researchers with similar competencies assess submitted manuscripts for originality, validity and importance to help our Editors determine if a manuscript is suitable for publication in their journal.

 We utilise a single-blind peer-review system, which is considered to be self-regulating.
 Reviewers are aware of the names and affiliations of the authors, but the reviewer assessments provided to authors are completely anonymous.
 The single-blind peer review system is the most commonly-used method of review and most Reviewers are comfortable with this approach, as it facilitates an impartial appraisal of a manuscript.

-Submitted manuscripts are reviewed by two or more referees who evaluate whether the manuscript is scientifically logical and well-constructed, focussing specifically on if it duplicates previously published work, and if there are clear grounds for it to be considered for publication.
-The Editors establish their decision based on these reports and, if necessary, they can discuss with members of the Editorial Board.
+Submitted original research articles are reviewed by two or more referees, with case reports reviewed by one referee in addition to the handling editor.
+They will evaluate whether the manuscript is scientifically logical and well-constructed, focussing specifically on if it duplicates previously published work, and if there are clear grounds for it to be considered for publication.

 All correspondence related to the submission, including editorial decisions, will be sent by email to the corresponding author.
 In case of revision, detailed revision instructions will be sent and a point-by-point response will be required.
 The Journal does not reveal the identity of its reviewers.

 Authors can check the status of their manuscript at any time by logging into the journal's submission system, Editorial Manager.